heptarch/heptarch.github.io/drafts/cone.md

 *Comment.*

 <span style="padding-left: 40px; display:block">
-The monk plants a flag on a dungheap and cannot help but praise it; for the Way cannot be pointed at, while the cone is by its nature pointed.
+The monk plants a flag on a dungheap and cannot help but praise it; but in the process of praising this or that, of pointing the way, we become lost and end up with only dung.
 </span>

 *Verse.*

 <span style="padding-left: 40px; display:block">
 One file of swarf<br>
-Holds
+Holds more <br>
+Than a mountain.
 </span>

 ## XIV. <a href="#toc">Way</a><a id="sec-14" name="sec-14"></a>